mirai-21/react-native-food-delivery/README.md

 3. **Create a new PostgreSQL database** and update the `DATABASE_URL` environment variable in the [server/.env] file.
 4. **Start the server** using `npm run start` or `yarn start`.
 5. **Start the client** using `npm run start` or `yarn start` in the `client` folder.

-## License

----

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.